Agile-Labs-Tech/agilelabs-isms-policy/18 ISMS retention policy/README.md

 # Purpose, Scope And Users

-1. This document defines the policy and provides the guidelines for the retention of information and documents that will be owned and used by Agile Lab Pte Ltd (Agile Lab).
+1. This document defines the policy and provides the guidelines for the retention of information and documents that will be owned and used by Agile Labs Pte Ltd (Agile Labs).
 2. Information and documents stored electronically and physically are covered by this policy.
 3. Information stored electronically includes files and data permanently and temporarily stored in (desktop and laptop) personal computers, ICT hardware devices and services, primary and secondary storage media, email service and office administration software (or service).
 4. This policy is to be used all business units and all employees.